jameshume/jehtech/src/html/DSDM_Agile_PF_Notes.md

 Generic def of ready for epics:
-    Epic has been created in Jira and linked to its parent Portfolio Project Epic page exists in Confluence in the correct location (e.g. in the UPM 2.0 Backlog section) Goals of the Epic are clear
+    Epic has been created in management solution and linked to its parent Portfolio Project Epic page exists in Confluence in the correct location (e.g. in the UPM 2.0 Backlog section) Goals of the Epic are clear
     The originators (Product Owner, Product Manager, Chief Architect) have captured all their requirements and constraints related to the epic.
 As a minimum, if you care about it, write it down.